rajatsingla/blaketidwell.github.io/source/articles/2015-08-16-keeping-your-app-from-flying-off-of-the-rails-with-bdd.html.markdown

 ```

+You may notice that the format of these specs _fairly_ closely matches the format
+of the user stories.
+This is intentional: the goal is to map the specs back to
-Running `rake` now should display three pending specs.
+the stories as closely as possible.
+Running `rake` should now display three pending
+specs.

 ### Speed Up This Train

+With our mini feature suite in place, we are just about ready to drive full speed ahead
+toward Internet-dominating MVP-dom.
+But first, let's stop and make one final improvement
-Running `rake` manually is great and all, but wouldn't it be more awesomer if we
+to our test cycle.
+Running `rake` manually is great and all, but wouldn't it be more awesomer
-could automate that a bit?
+if we could automate that a bit?
 Let's add `guard-rspec` to the mix to do just that:

 ```ruby
 # Gemfile